lineCode/sdc-advanced-lane-lines/README.md

 # Undistort

 This step uses the previously calculated camera calibration data to remove distortion from images.
-The code is located in `LaneLines.correct_distortion`.
+The code is located in `PipeLine.correct_distortion` and is called in `CarWorld.pipeline`.

 ```python